 Yes.
 By default, the bandwidth limit on each account is 15 Gbit/s in each public cloud region in the Chinese mainland, and 10 Gbit/s in any other regions.
 If this threshold is exceeded, traffic throttling will be triggered for requests.
 To increase the threshold, please submit a ticket.

 <BucketName-APPID>.cos.<Region>.myqcloud.com are in XML format.
 You can directly preview file types supported by your browser by accessing the object URL using this endpoint format.

 Take the picture.jpg file in the root directory of the bucket

 examplebucket-1250000000 in the Beijing region as an example:

 If the object endpoint is in the format of

-You can also configure your browser to pop up a window for the file to be downloaded by setting the value of the request parameter
+You can also set the value of the request parameter

 To use the